cthierman/node-red-contrib-envislink-ademco/README.md

 For example, to arm partition `1` using the code `9999` you would use the command '99992' to arm.
 And '99991' to disarm.
 All commands sent to the Ademco are as if you were typing directly on the remove alarm keypad.

+Flow example credit goes to Patrik Akerfeldt
 ![Flow Example](https://github.com/pakerfeldt/node-red-contrib-envisalink/raw/master/images/example-flows.png)

 # Authors

 [Chris Thierman]

+based on DSC version by:

 [Patrik Åkerfeldt]